 121. There is a separate procedure for dealing with allegations of professional misconduct and/or professional unsuitability (the Fitness to Practise Procedure) which applies to students enrolled on courses which lead to professional registration.
-There is also a separate procedure for dealing with cases of academic misconduct including plagiarism and/or collusion and use of unfair means in examinations.
+There is also a separate procedure for dealing with cases of academic misconduct including plagiarism and/or collusion, contract cheating (which includes the use of artificial intelligence (AI) to generate some or all of a submission subsequently presented as the student's own work), and use of unfair means in examinations.